Build a testbench

 Environment

-As mentioned above, our recommended build flow is to use make and the command line version of the tools.
+Our recommended build flow is to use make and the command line version of the tools.
 This method facilitates our overall build and release process as it automatically builds the required libraries and dependencies.
+Before running any testbench, the environment in which your working must be prepared.

 Linux environment setup